Transonic-Integrated-AeroDesign/AeroDes/README.md

     id2(geoprofortsd.f) -.->|"geoprofortsd.xde"| id3("tsd.f")
 ```

-First users can create a 2d foil (in Xfoil or any online resource there is);
+Sequentially, the first step is to generate a rudimentary geometry file, called ***geoprofortsd.xzu***.
-the profile should be named ***geoprofortsd.xzu*** contain the following set of columns shown below.
+This 2D foil (in Xfoil or any online resource there is) should be formatted with columns shown below.

 ```geoprofortsd.xzu```
 ```